 Choosing the right dentist for your dental implants is an important decision.
 Be sure to do your research and ask plenty of questions to find the best dentist for you.

-For Dental Implants in Albany, DR Kent Tan is your ‘Go-To’ Dentist.
+For Dental Implants near Albany, DR Kent Tan is your ‘Go-To’ Dentist.

 A Dentist Who Teaches Other Dentists